 The buzzword Big Data (with capital letters) has gained a lot of traction over the past few years.
 It refers to the amount of information that all of our connected devices and applications can share.
 Not only can we track completion rates of training lessons, but we can now see how long someone was in their lesson, where they took it, and a host of other data points.
 With data like this, we can create a more dynamic training experience.
 DataFloq’s post on data integration explains its use:

-This macro- and micro-level tweaking provides information we didn’t have access to before, and these changes to traditional training create truly dynamic and engaging training experiences.
+This macro- and micro-level tweaking provides the information we didn’t have access to before, and these changes to traditional training create truly dynamic and engaging training experiences.

 Crowdsourcing might be the first thing you think of when someone mentions democratizing training.
 It’s a similar thought, but democratization means adding insights from the people who know that information best.
 Our COO Connor Burt interviewed Anthony Onesto on this topic: